Dr. med. Dirk Manski

 Bleeding:

-The intraoperative risk of bleeding is greatly reduced (in comparison to TURP).
-Later during healing of the necrotic prostate tissue, bleeding with need for interventions may occur in patients with oral anticoagulation treatment.
+The intraoperative risk of bleeding is significantly reduced (in comparison to TURP).
+Later, during the healing of the necrotic prostate tissue, bleeding with the need for interventions may occur in patients with oral anticoagulation treatment.

 Urinary tract infections:

-Laser vaporization leaves behind a necrotic prostatic fossa, urinary tract infections are common after the procedure.
-A prophylactic lose-dose antibiotic treatment for 7 days is often done.
+Laser vaporization leaves behind a necrotic prostatic fossa; urinary tract infections are common after the procedure.

 Further complications: